WASHINGTON – Congressman Bruce Poliquin (ME-02), an original cosponsor and longtime supporter of a Balanced Budget Amendment to the U.S.

-WASHINGTON – Congressman Bruce Poliquin (ME-02) released the following statement after President Donald Trump’s 2018 State of the Union Address:
+WASHINGTON – Today, Congressman Bruce Poliquin (ME-02) released the following statement regarding the White House’s decision to reinstate sanctions on the Iranian Regime:

 In The News

 This week, Maine’s State Legislature passed LD 1600, a bill that would require State approval before any sitting President can designate a national monument in Maine.
 This bill, which is sponsored by Democratic Rep.

 In February, I met with Command Sergeant Major Steve Curtis, a retired member of the Maine Army National Guard who lives in Stacyville.
 Steve, a born-and-raised Mainer who served for more than 33 years in the military, including two deployments in the Iraq War and service in the 1983 invasion of Grenada, brought to my attention a rather unbelievable inconsistency in the negative way our Nation

 This month, the House has acted to challenge the President on his unlawful executive order to grant amnesty to millions of illegal immigrants.

 One of the most serious problems impacting Maine and America is the alarming and growing heroin and opioid epidemic.
 In recent years, drug abuse has skyrocketed in Maine and across the country, causing unthinkable harm to our families, friends and communities.